fmalina/revisions-blocl/activism/stateofpower2016.md

 establishment is always extremely pronounced and the establishment has always sought to undo it.

-Whenever the ballot box produces a result the establishment doesn’t like, the democratic process is either overturned or threatened with being overturned.
+Whenever the ballot box produces a result the establishment doesn't like, the democratic process is either overturned or threatened with being overturned.
 [\*](#ASIN:B01BW2ZY6O;LOC:277)